seroperson/jvm-live-reload/README.md

 `zio` or `cats-effect` (or a framework itself must be fixed, which is preferable).
-Once again, you can take a look at the [list of tested frameworks](#list-of-tested-frameworks), although, of course, even if your framework isn't in the list, live-reloading may still work if framework implements interrupting and graceful shutdown correctly.
+Once again, you can take a look at the [list of tested frameworks](#list-of-tested-frameworks), although, of course, even if your framework isn't in the list, live-reloading may still work if it implements interrupting and graceful shutdown correctly.

 ### sbt